RSDSanchez/KC_Node/README.md

 # NodePOP

 NodePOP is an advertisment API where you can look for different articles, filter and order them.
-You can also vreate new articles.
+You can also create new articles.

 ## Installation